-Mr Jim Hughes AM - National Chairman (from 31/3/2015) GAICD, Snr Assoc, ANZIF
+Mr Jim Hughes AM - National Chairman GAICD, Snr Assoc, ANZIF

-Jim has held senior positions in the insurance industry throughout Australia over many years and is actively involved in community activities.
+Jim has had a ten year involvement with PCFA.
+He has held senior positions in the insurance industry throughout Australia over many years and is actively involved in community activities.

 He is a Senior Associate of the Australian and New Zealand Institute of Insurance and Finance and a graduate of the Australian Institute of Company Directors.

-He also lectures on corporate risk management and business strategy formulation on behalf of the Australian Institute of Company Directors.
-Jim is a Director of Youi Insurance.
-He is a past Rotarian as well as having been a Director and Chairman of the Apex Foundation of Australia and a Life Governor of the Apex Clubs of Australia.
+He is a past lecturer on corporate risk management and business strategy formulation on behalf of the Australian Institute of Company Directors.
+Jim is a Director of Youi Insurance, Ambooriny Burru Charitable Foundation and KRED Enterprises Charitable Trust.
+He is also a patron of the Apex Foundation of Australia and a Life Governor of the Apex Clubs of Australia.